Hoyer says House will not seat a North Carolina Republican amid questions about integrity of election

 Incoming House Majority Leader Steny Hoyer said Friday that Democrats next week will not seat a North Carolina Republican amid allegations of election fraud in the state’s 9th Congressional District.

-“Given the now well-documented election fraud that took place in NC-09, Democrats would object to any attempt by [Mark] Harris to be seated on January 3,” Hoyer said in a statement to The Washington Post.
+“Given the now well-documented election fraud that took place in NC-09, Democrats would object to any attempt by (Mark) Harris to be seated on January 3,” Hoyer said in a statement.
 “In this instance, the integrity of our democratic process outweighs concerns about the seat being vacant at the start of the new Congress.”

-Dallas Woodhouse, executive director of the North Carolina Republican Party, told CNN on Friday that the elections board “failed in their duty” to certify Harris and suggested that the state GOP may take legal action.
+The statement came after North Carolina dissolved its elections board Friday without certifying the Nov.
+6 results, leaving the fate of the seat in doubt days ahead of the start of the new Congress.

+David B. Freedman, an attorney for Harris, said the Republican has cooperated with the investigation and “looks forward to this matter coming to a resolution as quickly as possible, so that he may serve the people of the 9th Congressional District as he was elected to do.”

 Most Read Nation & World Stories